-Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And a ‘Smear Campaign’
+Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And A ‘Smear Campaign’

 “I have lived the past decade in fear that (Belafonte) would release intimate videos of me that would embarrass me and damage my reputation and career.”

-She accused him of subjecting her to racist slurs, calling her a “f**k**g monkey.”
+She accused him of subjecting her to racist slurs, calling her a “f**king monkey.”

 Mel also alleges in the court documents that Belafonte withdrew millions of dollars from her, using it for his private business and to pay child support from previous relationships.